 Born in Toledo, Ohio, Myers mostly grew up in Arizona after her parents fell in love with the desert.
 She graduated with honors from the Walter Cronkite School of Journalism and Mass Communication at Arizona State University in 2005.
 She has a minor in Spanish.

 Myers has run 15 half marathons and is planning to conquer her first full … one day.
-Her biggest passion outside of work is travel, whether it’s finding a new trail to hike in California or exploring foreign countries.
+Her biggest passions outside of journalism are exploring Los Angeles’ diverse food scene and traveling, whether it’s finding new trails to hike in California or discovering where the best ramen is in Kyoto.